Navaneeth-Nagesh/django-static-class-minifier/README.md

 If your adding classes to the DOM based on http response or a common function which appends class to the dom, then consider excluding those files.
 Right now that's the limitation of this project.
 In the future, There might be a syntax to consider those classes.

-And run `$ Python manage.py minify` to minify all the classes in the static root directory.

 Make sure that your web server is configured to serve precompressed static files:

 * If using nginx: